HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 These platforms play a key role for us to succeed in our collective quest for a fast and resilient web.
 This has become increasingly apparent in the past year, and we expect it to continue to be the case going forward.

-It is important to take some of these comparisons with a grain of salt, considering the variability between platforms, and the differing types of user content which are built on these platforms.
+It is important to take some of these comparisons with a grain of salt, considering the variability between CMSs, and the differing types of user content which are built on these platforms.

-In some of the sections, we focus only on the top platforms in terms of adoption, due to the large number of CMS platforms.
+In some of the sections, we focus only on the top CMSs in terms of adoption, due to the large number of CMS platforms.

 Let’s dive into our analysis.